The Big Send-off: Scalable and Performant Collectives for Deep Learning: Performance Results

+The performance trends for reduce-scatter on Frontier follow the same pattern established by all-gather, as depicted in Figure~\ref{fig:compare-libs-frontier} (middle).
+Both RCCL and Cray-MPICH fall short of the ideal performance curve, and PCCL achieves significant speedups over both libraries with increasing scale.
+However, the speedups for all-reduce operations are comparatively smaller, as shown in Figure~\ref{fig:compare-libs-frontier} (right).
+Here, RCCL employs double-binary trees to achieve log-latency scaling, which explains its improved scalability over its own reduce-scatter or all-gather algorithms.
+Despite this, PCCL’s two-phase strategy demonstrates near-flat scaling, ultimately achieving significant speedups over RCCL at higher GCD counts.

-Since RCCL is the default library used by most distributed deep learning applications on AMD platforms, let us take a closer look at how PCCL compares against it.
-Figure~\ref{fig:heatmap-frontier} shows the speedups of PCCL over RCCL for all-gather (left) and reduce-scatter (right) operations on Frontier, respectively, across a range of output buffer sizes and process counts.
-In the top-left regions of both heatmaps--large messages and small GPU counts, which represent bandwidth-bound scenarios--PCCL underperforms RCCL.
-For instance, with a 1024 MB buffer at 32 GCDs, speedups are around $0.52\times$ for all-gather and $0.55\times$ for reduce-scatter.
-This is expected, as RCCL's flat ring algorithm can theoretically achieve higher bandwidth than PCCL's hierarchical two-phase strategy~\cite{choblueconnect2019}.
+Figure~\ref{fig:heatmap-frontier} shows the speedups of PCCL over RCCL for all-gather (left), reduce-scatter (middle), and all-reduce (right) operations on Frontier, respectively, across a range of output buffer sizes and process counts.
+In the top-left regions of all three heatmaps, where we have large messages and small GPU counts, representing bandwidth-bound scenarios, PCCL's adaptive dispatching picks RCCL as the backend.
+This is expected, as RCCL's flat ring algorithm can achieve higher bandwidth than PCCL's hierarchical two-phase strategy~\cite{choblueconnect2019}.